open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

 It is used to query and set up CPU frequency scaling, managing the trade-offs between performance and power consumption.

-- **Frequency Management** allows you to view current CPU frequencies and adjust settings using various governors (like performance, powersave, or on demand).
+- **Frequency Management** enables you to view current CPU frequencies and adjust settings using various governors (like performance, powersave, or on demand).
 - **Power Saving Adjustments** helps in tuning system’s energy usage by adjusting parameters such as frequency limits and enabling/disabling turbo boost.
 - **Dynamic Control** provides commands such as `cpupower frequency-info` (to display current frequency information) and `cpupower frequency-set` (to adjust CPU frequency settings).

 ### Kernel Command Line

 The kernel command line for the RT kernel can be customized to tune specifically for customer workloads.
-Currently, only one command line argument affecting real-time performance is configured: `idle`.
+Currently, `idle` is the only configured command line argument that affects real-time performance.

 - **idle=poll**
 Forces the CPU to actively poll for work when idle, rather than entering low-power idle states.
 In RT systems, this can reduce latency by ensuring the CPU is always ready to handle high-priority tasks immediately, at the cost of higher power consumption.